robisim74/qwik-speak/docs/tutorial-routing.md

 ```
 We have added the Speak config and the implementation of the `loadTranslation$` function.
 Loading of translations can take place both on server and on client (in case of SPA) and the `loadTranslation$` function must support both.

-> The `defaultLocale` and `supportedLocales` are required because the library uses the default locale if is set a locale at runtime that is not supported.

 ## Routing
 Let's assume that we want to create a navigation of this type: